Koenkk/zigbee2mqtt.io/docs/devices/WSDCGQ11LM.md

 Uses a CR2032 battery

 ### Pairing
-Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
+Press and hold the reset button on the device for +- 5 seconds (when the blue blinks, immediately release the button for pairing to start).
-After this the device will automatically join.
+After this, the device will automatically join.
 If this doesn't work, try with a single short button press.

 ![WSDCGQ11LM pairing](../images/pairing/WSDCGQ11LM_pairing.jpg)